nawforce/apex-link/README.md

 # Archived

-This repo has moved to a new home and so is not being update here anymore, the new location will be announced shortly.
+This repo has moved to a new home and so is not being updated anymore, the new location will be announced shortly.

 ## apex-link